-Community Development and Planning, headed by Director Wayne Bradley, PP/AICP performs four integrated functions.
-They are:
+Community Development and Planning headed by Director Kyana Woolridge, Esq. performs three functions.

-These four functions will implement the Agency’s mission and accomplish its goals and objectives.
+These three functions will assist this Department’s in implementing it’s mission and accomplishing its goals and objectives.
 They will approach the Agency mission with synergy, integration and interdependence.
 They share data, modeling outputs, strategies and will collaborate on the best ideas to grow the Irvington economy.

 The Irvington Office of Community Development and Planning’s mission is to encourage economic growth throughout the Township by strengthening the Township’s competitive position and facilitating investments that build capacity, create jobs, generate economic opportunity, grow the tax base and improve quality of life.